Bulbariss/automator/README.md

 # Automator Workflows:

-- NVim.app - opens files in nvim in new tab of iTerm2.
+- Nvim.app - opens files in nvim in new tab of iTerm2.
 - SVGO - service that optimizes SVG files.